-The proposed development is essential to the ongoing viability of the mining industry as it will facilitate the construction of the proposed Carmichael Coal Mine.
+The proposed development is essential to the ongoing viability of the mining industry as it will facilitate the construction of the proposed rail corridor that is intended to service the proposed Carmichael Coal Mine.

 The temporary nature of the proposed development ensures that the role of the existing centers at Moranbah and Clermont are not compromised.
 The accommodation of the workers within either of these centers is not feasible as the travel distances required to be undertaken each day are not reasonable and would be economically unviable.
 Nevertheless, there is currently a significant housing shortage within existing centers such as Moranbah and it is unlikely that the required number of workers could be accommodated by the existing residential infrastructure within these towns.
 The proposal is therefore considered to represent one of the 'minor exceptions' where residential activities can be located outside the major towns of Moranbah and Clermont as identified in the above strategies.